Table of contents

 The employee life cycle is a model for understanding the employee experience and journey through an organization from attraction to advocacy.
-Understanding these unique journeys — and how your organization can transform them for the better — can help inform HR strategy to boost engagement across each stage of the employee journey.
+Understanding these unique journeys — and how your organization can transform them for the better — can help inform HR strategies to boost engagement across each stage of the employee journey.

 What is the employee life cycle?

 The employee life cycle is a framework that HR can use to view the steps employees progress through during their time with an organization.
 The model is an excellent tool for solidifying HR’s grasp on how employees engage with their employers at different points in their career trajectory.
-It is generally composed of 7 stages encompassing initial attraction to eventual separation:
+It’s generally composed of 7 stages encompassing initial attraction to eventual separation:

 - Attraction